-Memorandum of Opposition HB 36
+Memorandum of Opposition Hawaii HB 1316

-MPA - the Association of Magazine Media (MPA) opposes Extended Producer Responsibility (EPR) bills, including HB 36, that would establish new and unnecessary mandates upon a longstanding media industry that employs thousands of people and significantly contributes to trustworthy news and information dissemination in Maryland.
+MPA - the Association of Magazine Media (MPA) Extended Producer Responsibility (EPR) bills, including HB 1316, that would establish new and unnecessary mandates upon a longstanding media industry that employs thousands of people and significantly contributes to trustworthy news and information dissemination in Hawaii.
 We appreciate the opportunity to further explain our position below.

 MPA represents about 500 magazine media brands.
-From global empires to small independent publications, MPA members inform, inspire and entertain more than 3.5 million Maryland citizens, with an average of 2.7 subscriptions per Maryland household.
+From global empires to small independent publications, MPA members inform, inspire and entertain more than 3.5 million Hawaiians, with an average of 1.8 subscriptions per Hawaii household.
 Our readers depend on our publications for reliable news and information - needed by society now more than ever.
-Further, magazines are an important part of the Maryland economy, and are part of the arts, sports and media industry that employs more than 32,000 people in Maryland.
-Over \$9 million total annual wages were paid to such industry employees in Maryland in 2019.
-In addition, the magazine industry supports thousands of indirect and induced jobs in Maryland.
+Further, magazines are an important part of the Hawaii economy, and are part of the arts, sports and media industry that employs more than 9,000 people in Hawaii with a median income of \$57,580.
+Over \$270 million total annual wages were paid to such industry employees in Hawaii in 2019.
+In addition, the magazine industry supports thousands of indirect and induced jobs in Hawaii.

-EPR bills like HB 36 should not include paper products.
+EPR bills like HB 1316 should not include paper products.
 However well-intended, such bills would punish magazines, newspapers and other paper users without improving recycling rates for paper products or increasing environmental protections.
-HB 36 exempts a "literary, text or reference bound book", which begs the question of why magazines and newspapers would not be exempt simply because of format.

 Magazine publishers and other manufacturers of paper products are already proactively engaged in sustainability initiatives these bills would not enhance.
-HB 36 simply transfers the costs of existing recycling systems from municipalities to publishers, resulting in major negative impacts to the magazine industry in Maryland, the Maryland economy, and to Maryland consumers.
-EPR legislation should not focus on products that are recyclable and biodegradable, with current recycling rates nearing maximum achievable levels.
+HB 1316 simply transfers the costs of existing recycling systems from municipalities to publishers, resulting in major negative impacts to the magazine industry in Hawaii, the Hawaii economy, and to Hawaii consumers.
+EPR legislation should focus on products with severe environmental impacts and with low current recycling rates, not on products that are recyclable and biodegradable, with current recycling rates nearing maximum achievable levels.